Surprise Medical Bills Are Driving People Into Debt: Will Congress Act To Stop Them?

 House: "No Surprises Act"

 On the House side, the "No Surprises Act" has emerged as the primary bill.
-Though it has not yet been formally introduced, drafts include many of the same protections as in the Cassidy-Hassan measure, including curbs on out-of-network bills for emergency care.
+Though it has not been formally introduced, drafts include many of the same protections as in the Cassidy-Hassan measure, including curbs on out-of-network bills for emergency care.

 Co-authored by Reps.
 Frank Pallone, D-N.J., and Greg Walden, R-Ore., respectively the chairman and ranking member of the Energy and Commerce Committee, the measure would require health care facilities to provide 24-hour notice to patients seeking elective treatment that they are about to see an out-of-network provider.
 It would prohibit the facility or provider from billing patients for whatever amount their insurance companies did not cover for that service.
 And it would set provider payment rates based on the market in that specific area.